• Share this on:

 Forecast

-The world of the future will be an urban place in terms of population and economic power.
-Rich in networks and opportunities, cities are hyper-productive, hyper-consumptive magnets — attracting talent and producing innovation.
-Cities will continue to play host to an increasing concentration of global and national wealth, talent and creativity.
+The world will be an urban place in terms of population and economic power.
 As urbanisation grows and hybrid working becomes the norm, urban consumers will be looking for suitable solutions.

-Obra Cebuana is a Philippine manufacturer of furniture and home accessories.
-Their collection of expressive stools combines the styles and amazing artisanry of Visayan culture with the abundant natural resources of the country.
-The Porcupine Stool uses a rattan folding technique that resembles origami.
-The Aloha Stool is an unusual combination of fibre glass with laminated rattan slats.
-The Poof Stool is of rattan strips with an expressive colourful wash.
-Obra proves that tiny living does not mean that furniture has to be boring.
+Obra Cebuana is a Filipino manufacturer of furniture and home accessories.
+Their collection of expressive stools combines the styles and amazing craftsmanship of Visayan culture with the abundant natural resources of the country.
+The Porcupine Stool uses a rattan folding technique resembling origami.
+The Aloha Stool combines fibreglass with laminated rattan slats.
+The Pouf Stool consists of rattan strips with a colourful wash.
+These designs prove that tiny living does not mean furniture has to be boring.

 Opportunities